 Guppies are livebearers, which means that their babies are born live, not from eggs like many other types of fish, including goldfish.
-Guppies also tend to breed rather freely, so you can quickly go from a single pair or a trio to dozens of pet guppies if you choose to keep males and females together.
-Find out more about how guppies breed.
+Guppies breed rather freely, so you can quickly go from a single pair or a trio to dozens of pet guppies if you choose to keep males and females together.
+Find out more about how guppies mate.

 The Act of Guppy Fish Breeding

 The breeding process is fairly straightforward and lightening quick.
 When conditions are right, a male guppy will try to approach a female with the goal of inseminating her.
 The female rarely remains still for this activity, and she typically darts away and a chase ensues.
 When the male gets close enough, he extends his gonopodium towards the female's anal vent.

 The gonopodium is actually the male's anal fin.
 It is shaped like a rod and slightly pointed, and it's located just behind his ventral fins.
 The gonopodium contains a tube that actually delivers packets of sperm to the female.
 Guppy mating takes less than a second, and it looks just like he is stinging her at her vent where her gravid spot is located.
 This is the dark spot just behind the female's abdomen.

 Although the breeding is extremely quick, numerous breedings will take place to ensure the female has been fertilized.